Blog Post

 North Carolina laws commonly specify required disclosures, rules for changing or ending a tenancy, tenant’s rights to obtain permission to sublet or bring additional roommates, notice requirements for entering the rental property, and setting security deposit laws.

-With these important items included in your Charlotte, North Carolina rental agreement, you can be sure that you will have minimal issues with your tenant.
+With these important items included in your Charlotte lease agreement, you can be sure that you will have minimal issues with your tenant.
 Also, if you manage multiple properties in different cities or states, be sure to customize each residential lease agreement so that it conforms to state and federal law.

 Looking for more information on landlord-tenant laws in NC?
 If so, read our post here.